cmartinezbo/POO-UNAL/Sokoban/README.md

   - There are two different interfaces, in the settings menu you can choose the player, the sport and the level you want to play.
 Once you press the play button, the fun begins (while playing you cannot adjust the settings mentioned at the beginning).

-  - There is a level that implements the classical maze game, try to find it
+  - There is a level that implements the classical maze game, try to find it.

   - You can not only play in your computer (wasd or arrow keys), but you can play it on your phone (just slide in whatever direction you want, android devices and chrome browser are suggested).